-14.1.6.1 Uploading a Music-on-Hold File
+16.1.6.1 Uploading a Music-on-Hold File

-Open the music\on\hold row and click Upload on the music\on\hold entry.
+Open the music_on_hold row and click Upload on the music_on_hold entry.
 Choose a WAV file from your file system, and click the Loopplay setting if you want to play the file in a loop instead of just once.
 Click Save to upload the file.

-🛓 Log ged in as a administrator Logout
+Logged in as administrator Logout

-síp:wise NGCP Dashboard A 🗰 Settings 👻
+sip:wise NG CP Dashboard 🚔 🇱 Settings 👻

-Mana Edit music_on_hold ×
+Mana ^{Ed} it music_on_hold ×

-1 Loopplay 🗹
+1 Loopplay 🕑

 ← Ba 2 Soundfile Choose File manolo_campcoffee.wav d Groups

-Name 3 Save
+music_c 3 Save

-music_on_hold
+music_on_hol d and a second se

 pbx

-14.1.7 Configuring Auto Attendant
+© 2013 Sipwise G mbH, all rights reserved.

+16.1.7 Auto-Attendant Function

-The Auto Attendant is a built-in IVR feature that is available to Cloud PBX subscribers.
-It provides an automatic voice menu that enables the caller to select from a number of destinations-which are other PBX subscribers or groups-when the called subscriber is not available.
+The Auto-Attendant is a built-in IVR feature that is available to Cloud PBX subscribers.
+It provides an automatic voice menu that enables the caller to select from a number of destinations, which could be other PBX subscribers or groups.